nice-digital/nice-design-system/packages/nds-radio/README.md

 import React from "react";
 import { Radio } from "@nice-digital/nds-radio";

-// The mimimum to be supplied for the input to render is a value and a name
+// The mimimum to be supplied for the input to render is a value

-<Radio value="yes" name="my-group" />;
+<Radio value="yes" />;
 ```

 > Note: The React component automatically imports the SCSS, so there's no need to import the SCSS directly yourself.